Foul Bay, South Australia

 It was formally established in May 1999, with its name deriving from the Foul Bay Shack Site on South Coast Road.
 It also incorporates the pre-existing "Old Wheel Inn Shack Site" and the "Point Davenport Shack Site".
 A government town named Nugent was surveyed at the end of Nugent Road, near the Point Davenport site, in July 1880; however, it was never developed and was declared to have ceased to exist on 11 June 1925.
 In 2012, a portion of Foul Bay was added to Warooka.

 As of 2014, the majority land use within the locality was “primary production.”

-The 2016 census reported that Foul Bay had a population of 41 people.

 Foul Bay is located within the federal division of Grey, the state electoral district of Narungga and the local government area of the Yorke Peninsula Council.

+56.4% are male and 43.6% are female.